beajorrin/DTC-Bioinformatic-Course/Readme.md

 sudo apt update && sudo apt -y upgrade sudo apt -y install wget git
 ```
-:eyes: What you’ll see: A lot of lines starting with Get: and Hit: during apt update.
+>You will see lot of lines starting with Get: and Hit: during apt update.
-A summary such as X upgraded, Y newly installed... for apt -y upgrade.
+>A summary such as X upgraded, Y newly installed... for apt -y upgrade.
-wget and git will show as setting up ... if they weren’t already installed.
+>wget and git will show as setting up ... if they were not already installed.

 **Download and install miniconda**

 We download the Linux installer and start the text-based setup.
 :keyboard:
 ```bash